Skip to main content

 2

 ES - NQ, built as a single series the z-score is measured on.
-This is the instrument you’re trading, not a side calculation.
+This is the signal that times your ES trade — not an instrument you trade directly.

 3